ut-issl/s2e-user-for-c2a-core/README.md

 ## Overview
 - This repository is an example of S2E User to execute a sample of [minimum C2A](https://github.com/ut-issl/c2a-core/tree/develop/Examples/minimum_user_for_s2e) and to support an operation with WINGS (TBA).
-- The CI system for s2e-core and c2a-core are using this repository.
+- The CI system for c2a-core are using this repository.
 - This is also an example of SILS/HILS test for C2A development.